YiqinZhao/yiqinzhao.me-source/content/index.md

 I feel extremely fortunate to be advised by my kind and wise advisor [Prof. Tian Guo](https://tianguo.info).

-My research interest primarily lies in augmented reality (AR) systems and also extends to the broad areas in mobile computing, computer vision, and computer graphics.
-During my Ph.D. study, I focused on the topic of *dynamic intelligent systems for immersive spatial computing*.
-My research helps AR researchers and application developers to build immersive user experiences that safely and robustly adapts to different real-world environment conditions.
+My research includes building AI models and AI system supports for dynamic application scenarios.
+In particular, my research pays special interest in exploring the emerging area of immersive computing.
+Specifically, my works aim to safely and robustly blend computing into physical environments.
+My work explores problems and solutions that allow mobile computing systems to adapt to the complex dynamics of key mobile computing stakeholders–user, device, environment, and AI system.
+Centered around this objective, I have worked on environment sensing and perception systems, context-aware generative AI systems, privacy-preserving AI content generation, and infrastructure projects for AR experimentation.

-In the past, I also had the fortunate to work with and study from many awesome industry researchers during my time at [Adobe Research](https://research.adobe.com/), [Google AR&VR](https://arvr.google.com), [Kuaishou Y-tech Graphics AI team](http://www.chongyangma.com/team/index.html), and [Baidu](https://baidu.com).
+In the past, I had the fortunate to work with and study from many awesome industry researchers during my time at Adobe Research, Google AR&VR, Kuaishou Y-tech Graphics AI team, and Baidu.
 <!-- In my spare time, I enjoy being in the nature, road tripping, and work on my [website templates](https://github.com/YiqinZhao/yiqinzhao.me-source). -->

 #right